yehia67/documentation/iota-basics/0.1/how-to-guides/send-bundle.md

 * Node.js 8, or Node.js 10 or higher.
 We recommend the [latest LTS](https://nodejs.org/en/download/).
 * A code editor such as [Visual Studio Code](https://code.visualstudio.com/Download)
-* Access to a command prompt
 * An Internet connection

----

-1. Create a new directory called `iota-basics`

-2. In the command prompt, change into the `iota-basics` directory, and install the [IOTA core library](https://github.com/iotaledger/iota.js/tree/next/packages/core) and the [IOTA converter library](https://github.com/iotaledger/iota.js/tree/next/packages/converter)

-    ```bash
-    cd iota-basics
-    npm install --save @iota/core
-    ```

-3. In the `iota-basics` directory, create a new file called `send-bundle.js`
+## Send a bundle of zero-value transactions

+In this example, we create and send a bundle to a [Devnet node](root://getting-started/0.1/references/iota-networks.md#devnet).
+The Devnet is similar to the Mainnet, except the tokens are free.
+Any transactions that you send to the Devnet do not exist on other networks such as the Mainnet.

-4. In the `send-bundle.js` file, require the IOTA libraries
+1. Require the IOTA libraries

     ```js
     const Iota = require('@iota/core');
     const Converter = require('@iota/converter');
     ```

-5. Create an instance of the IOTA object and use the `provider` field to connect to an IRI node
+2. Create an instance of the IOTA object and use the `provider` field to connect to an IRI node

     ```js
     const iota = Iota.composeAPI({